 Since the middle of 2008, financial markets worldwide, particularly in the United States, experienced significant volatility, turbulence and substantial declines in value, followed by a partial recovery that began during the second quarter of 2009.
 The market's decline and recovery is illustrated by the daily S&P 500 index, which began 2008 at 1,447, stood at 1,280 on June 30, 2008, declined to 903 at December 31, 2008, and dropped to 667 on March 6, 2009, before recovering to end 2009 at 1,115.
 During the first nine months of 2010, the equity markets continued to be positive relative to the comparable prior year period.
 This improvement from the market lows that occurred in March of 2009 is reflected in the daily S&P 500, which averaged 1,096 during the third quarter of 2010, 10.0% above the comparable prior year period.
-For the nine months ended September 30, 2010, the S&P 500, which average ass1,118, an increase of 24.2% over the average for the nine months ended September 30, 2010, the S&P 500, the market and economic environment continue to be uncertain due to continued economic concerns and weak consumer confidence.
-During the third quarter of 2010, concerns about the sustainability of economic growth, particularly in the United States, led to a decline in the overall market levels, as the S&P 500 daily average for the third quarter of 2010, concerns about the sustainability of economic growth, particularly in the United States, led to a decline in the overall market levels, as the S&P 500 daily average for the third quarter of 2010, concerns about the sustainability of economic growth, particularly in the United States, led to a decline in the overall market levels, as the S&P 500 daily average for the third quarter was 3.4% lower than the daily average for the second quarter of 2010.
-The concerns about
+For the nine months ended September 30, 2010, the S&P 500 daily average was 1,118, an increase of 24.2% over the average for the nine months ended September 30, 2009.
+This rebound has positively influenced our advisory and brokerage assets and improved those revenue sources which are directly driven by asset-based pricing.
+Despite the recovery from the market lows in the first quarter of 2009, the market and economic environment continue to be uncertain due to continued economic concerns and weak consumer confidence.
+During the third quarter of 2010, concerns about the sustainability of economic growth, particularly in the United States, led to a decline in the overall market levels, as the S&P 500 daily average for the third quarter was 3.4% lower than the daily average for the second quarter of 2010.
+The concerns about economic prospects, and the declining markets, led to lower investor activities.